Cleaning Septic Tanks Without Loss Of Life

 But that is still in the future.
 Replacing sanitation infrastructure for a country as large is not something that can be done overnight.
 In many parts of India, sanitation infrastructure doesn’t even exist and needs to be built.
 And first, we need to build individual, corporate and governmental will to begin this change.

-But that doesn’t mean we need to continue letting our fellow humans suffer and die in trying to clean our waste.
+But that doesn’t mean we need to continue letting our fellow humans suffer and die by cleaning septic tanks.
 We have a solution.
 Bioclean Septic.
 Derived from nature, backed by science and years of research.
-Homes, housing societies, corporate complexes, hotels… any place that uses septic tanks can use Bioclean Septic to treat their septic tanks so humans don’t need to.
+Homes, housing societies, corporate complexes, hotels… any place that uses septic tanks can use Bioclean Septic for septic tank treatment so humans don’t need to.

 Oils and fats from food waste and even chemical dregs from cleaning products end up in our septic tanks.
 With heavy usage, the bacterial environment in septic tanks becomes disturbed and unable to perform at optimal levels, especially when it comes to degrading food waste and faecal matter.
 This then causes blockages in septic tanks, requiring human intervention to clean up.
 Inappropriate waste treatment can also cause septic tanks to fill up, resulting in foul odours and backflows.